Lesson 1.5

 The remote PICs must maintain visual line of sight of the drone throughout the entire transfer process, and complete the transfer without loss of control.

-Using binoculars to maintain visual contact with the aircraft does not comply with VLOS guidelines, as VLOS requires the pilot to see the drone with unaided vision.
-Binoculars are not permitted because they can create a false sense of proximity and hinder the pilot’s ability to accurately judge the drone’s position and surroundings.
+Using binoculars to maintain visual contact with the drone does not meet FAA Visual Line of Sight (VLOS) requirements.
+Under Part 107, the pilot must be able to see the aircraft with unaided vision, except for corrective lenses like glasses or contacts.
+Binoculars are not allowed because they can distort depth perception and create a false sense of distance, making it harder to accurately judge the drone’s position, movement, and surrounding airspace.

 *You may use binoculars to momentarily aid/enhance in situational awareness.